A Guide To Car Accident Personal Injury Claims – What Are My Rights After A Car Accident?

 In the sections that follow, Legal Expert provides detailed guidance on your rights after a no-fault accident, as well as how you could still claim compensation if you were partly to blame for an accident.

 Also included in the sections below is information concerning reporting a road crash accident, as well as what information you should be able to get from a road accident report, and who could be liable for your road accident.
 As well as this, you could also find out approximately how much compensation could be appropriate for your injuries, as well as how you could make a personal injury claim without having to pay for a personal injury solicitor before your compensation payout comes through.
+Read on to find out about legal rights after a car accident.

 A car accident or car crash could cause injuries to drivers, passengers and pedestrians, as well as motorcyclists, cyclists and other road users.
 According to road accident statistics provided by the government, 1784 people were killed in 2018 on Great Britain’s roads.
 As well as this, there were a further 25,511 people seriously injured, with a further 133,302 people who suffered minor injuries.